alialerwi/UIBK-703807-Advanced-C-CXX/slides/intro_slides.md

 ## Then

-Start building your team now and come to me so I can note the members down.
+- build your team now
+- come to me, so I can note down the members
+- read through the course material's README
+- read the first two exercise sheets
+- I'll stay here for questions

 - - -